 How We Got Here: A Brief History of Electric Cars

-The history of electric cars is truly unique: unlike many other technologies, the path of battery-powered vehicles has been marked by highs and lows and unexpected turns of events.
-Despite various theories regarding the date of birth of the first electric car, many argue that the earliest electric cars on a small scale were developed between 1828 and 1832.
+The history of electric cars is quite unique.
+Unlike many other technologies, the development of battery-powered vehicles has been a rollercoaster of ups and downs, full of twists and turns.
+While there are different theories about the exact date of the first electric car, many agree that the earliest versions were developed on a small scale between 1828 and 1832.

 14 May 2024